aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-fods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a Python developer, you may need to add a feature to your application that allows users to convert WORDML to FODS.
+This is because FODS is a file format used by OpenOffice and LibreOffice, and is a popular choice for users who need to work with documents in an open source environment.

+<h2>How Aspose.Total Helps for WordML to FODS Conversion</h2>
-For a Python developer, who is trying to add a WORDML to FODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from WORDML to FODS.
+The process is mainly in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert WORDML file to HTML.
+After that, use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.
+This way, you can easily convert WORDML to FODS with the help of Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}